perrelet/digitalis-framework/docs/classes/post-type.md

 **`protected $model_class: string|false`**

-Accepts a fully qualified class name.
-The corresponding class must extend `Digitalis\Model`.
-Used to automatically instantiate models upon `template_redirect`.
+Accepts a fully qualified class name of a class that extends `Digitalis\Model`.
+When this parameter is set, the corresponding model will automatically be instantiate models upon `template_redirect`.

 ---